csmailis/retinaface/README.md

-#Added statements that limit the amount of reserved VRAM so that other scripts can be run in the same GPU as well
+#Added statements that limit the amount of reserved VRAM, so that other scripts can be run in the same GPU as well

 # RetinaFace